-Pope Francis - A Man of His Word
+Pope Francis — A Man of His Word is a call for empathy and action: EW review

 You needn’t be Catholic to find comfort in the message of Pope Francis.
 Nor do you need to be a believer to see that his progressive ideas and plainspoken delivery make him a different kind of messenger.
 In the inspiring new documentary Pope Francis — A Man of His Word, the humble priest from Buenos Aires comes down from the gilded altar of St. Peter’s and speaks to the camera at eye level, addressing the challenges of the 21st century: family, poverty, social justice, the environment, and, yes, even the abuses of the church he represents.
 It’s a refreshingly timely dialogue from an organization that’s often been slow to step out of the past.